agentuity/agent-codey/README.md

 ## 📝 License

-This project is licensed under the terms specified in the LICENSE file.
+This source code is free to use and modify under the terms of the MIT license.